 Sweet Smelling Sedum

 Sedum suaveolens is a clump-forming succulent with short-stemmed rosettes of thick, fleshy, blue-green leaves heavily covered with a fine waxy bloom and often tinged pink.
 The stems are up to 1.2 inches (3 cm) long and up to 0.6 inches (1.5 cm) in diameter.
 Rosettes grow up to 8 inches (20 cm) in diameter, producing offsets on short stolons to form a clump up to 20 inches (50 cm) in diameter.
 Leaves are ovate with the narrower end at the base, ending in a sharp point, up to 2.4 inches (6 cm) long and 1.6 inches (4 cm) wide.
-They are flattened at the upper surface, keeled below and slightly upcurving towards the tip.
+They are flattened at the upper surface, keeled below and slightly curving towards the tip.
 From within, the rosette emerges stolons from which new rosettes form.
-Like the stolons, a short inflorescence, barely reaching beyond the edge of the leaves, emerges from within the rosette, bearing urn-shaped, 5-merous, sweet-scented flowers.
+Like the stolons, a short inflorescence, barely reaching beyond the edge of the leaves, appears from within the rosette, bearing urn-shaped, 5-merous, sweet-scented flowers.
 The petals are white with greenish-yellow midstripe near the tip.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).